alphagov/tdt-documentation/source/introduction/introduction.md

 ## Who should use this tool

-The Tech Docs Template is intended for internal use by the GDS and government community.
+The Tech Docs Template is intended for use by the GDS and government community.